 Not all matters of interest to the state have mapping layers, but for those that do, the purpose of the maps can vary greatly.
 It is important that each mapping layer is viewed and interpreted in the context of that particular matter of interest.

-For applications lodged with or referred to SARA, the DA mapping system should be used in conjunction with schedules 3, 6 and 7 of the Sustainable Planning Regulation 2009 to determine whether an application requires assessment by, or referral to, the chief executive.
+The DA mapping system is regularly updated and should be used in conjunction with schedules 3, 6 and 7 of the Sustainable Planning Regulation 2009 to determine whether an application requires assessment by or referral to the chief executive.

-The DA mapping system has recently been updated.
-Information on the updates can be found on the DA mapping system - FAQs.
+Information on the role of the DA mapping system in SARA, as well on the general use of the system, can be found through the DA mapping system - FAQs.